yankay/llm-d-modelservice/examples/README.md

 > If you only want to deploy model instances without routing support, append `--set inferencePool=false --set httpRoute=false` to the example commands.

-1. `vllm-sim` in Kind
+1. CPU-only in Kind

     Make sure there is a gateway (Kgateway or Istio) deployed in the cluster.
 Follow [these instructions](https://gateway-api-inference-extension.sigs.k8s.io/guides/#__tabbed_3_2) on how to set up a gateway.
-Once done, update `routing.parentRefs[*].name` in this [values file](values-vllm-sim.yaml#L18) to use the name for the Gateway (`llm-d-inference-gateway-istio`) in the cluster.
+Once done, update `routing.parentRefs[*].name` in this [values file](values-cpu.yaml#L18) to use the name for the Gateway (`llm-d-inference-gateway-istio`) in the cluster or override with the `--set "routing.parentRefs[0].name=MYGATEWAY"` flag.

     Dry run:

     ```
-    helm template vllm-sim llm-d-modelservice/llm-d-modelservice -f https://raw.githubusercontent.com/llm-d-incubation/llm-d-modelservice/refs/heads/main/examples/values-vllm-sim.yaml
+    helm template cpu-sim llm-d-modelservice/llm-d-modelservice -f https://raw.githubusercontent.com/llm-d-incubation/llm-d-modelservice/refs/heads/main/examples/values-cpu.yaml
     ```

     To install in a Kind cluster, use `helm install` instead of `helm template`:

     ```
-    helm install vllm-sim llm-d-modelservice/llm-d-modelservice -f https://raw.githubusercontent.com/llm-d-incubation/llm-d-modelservice/refs/heads/main/examples/values-vllm-sim.yaml
+    helm install cpu-sim llm-d-modelservice/llm-d-modelservice -f https://raw.githubusercontent.com/llm-d-incubation/llm-d-modelservice/refs/heads/main/examples/values-cpu.yaml
     ```

     Port forward the inference gateway service.